niewiemczego/python-bingx/README.md

 # Handling Responses

-BingX-Client uses requests library to communicate with the API and returns the response in JSON format.
+Python-bingx uses requests library to communicate with the API and returns the response in JSON format.
 You can easily handle the response by accessing the relevant key(s) in the dictionary, for example:

 ```python
 # Get the symbol and last price of BTC/USDT